 The Greenbuild 2014 Legacy Project was submitted by the Lower 9th Ward’s Center for Sustainable Engagement and Development.
-CSED’s Energy Efficiency Educational Center will be a community hub for green building and energy efficiency education.
+CSED’s Energy Efficiency Educational Center was remodeled into a community hub for green building and energy efficiency education.

-With the donation of 5227 Chartres, the Center for Sustainable Engagement and Development (CSED) has the unique opportunity to remodel a 130 yr. old historic barge board house into an energy efficiency educational center (Center).
-The space will showcase energy efficiency upgrades and serve as an educational and training center for the community.
+With the donation of 5227 Chartres, the Center for Sustainable Engagement and Development (CSED) had the unique opportunity to remodel a 130 yr. old historic barge board house into an energy efficiency educational center (Center).
+The space now showcases energy efficiency upgrades and serves as an educational and training center for the community.

-The house will be remodeled keeping with its original barge board design.
-The Center will be equipped with truth windows giving visitors the ability to ‘peak through’ the construction and see types of energy efficient upgrades made to the house.
-Placards will accompany the truth windows explaining the energy efficient upgrades, their benefits, and amount of savings possible.
+The house was remodeled keeping with its original barge board design.
+The Center is equipped with truth windows giving visitors the ability to ‘peak through’ the construction and see types of energy efficient upgrades made to the house.
+Placards accompany the truth windows explaining the energy efficient upgrades, their benefits, and amount of savings possible.
 Finally, the Center will have a room dedicated to teaching classes and DIY workshops for the community.

-The Center will showcase the technologies and techniques used in reconstruction that either borrow from the best of design from centuries past and/or demonstrate how the building is designed to last well into the future.
+The Center showcases the technologies and techniques used in reconstruction that either borrow from the best of design from centuries past and/or demonstrate how the building is designed to last well into the future.
 The Center will pursue LEED Silver Certification.
-Each phase of improvement will be paired with a blower-door test in order to develop a database of replicable renovation estimates for each scope of work.
+Each phase of improvement was paired with a blower-door test in order to develop a database of replicable renovation estimates for each scope of work.

-The Center is currently in progress.
-They have continued to move ahead with the renovation and most of the framing was completed last month through Historic Green’s Greening of the Ninth program.
-Greenbuild has provided Legacy funding to ensure the Center stays on track to be completed by Greenbuild in October and that it will be ready for conference attendees to tour.
+The Center continued to move ahead with the renovation and the framing was completed in fall of 2014 through Historic Green’s Greening of the Ninth program.
+Greenbuild provided Legacy funding to ensure the Center was completed in time for Greenbuild and was available during Greenbuild 2014 for conference attendees to tour.